-- Participate in early stages of Local Plan consultations so your views can be considered at the start of the process. - Comment in relation to the 'Soundness' of the Local Plan if responding at Publication (Regulation 19) stage or later. - If you wish to participate in the Local Plan examination hearings ensure you make comments at Publication (Regulation 19) stage.
+- Participate in early stages of Local Plan consultations so your views can be considered at the start of the process. - Comment in relation to the 'Soundness' of the Local Plan if responding at Publication (Regulation 19) stage or later.
+(Please refer to Appendix B for a definition of soundness) - If you would like to participate in the Local Plan Examination Hearings you should ensure that you provide representations at the Publication (Regulation 19) Stage to be considered in the hearing sessions.
+(Please refer to Appendix A for a description of the Local Plan Examination Hearings).